-The Federal Communications Commission (FCC) will likely soon release a Notice of Inquiry regarding its annual broadband deployment report, which looks at whether advanced telecommunications capabilities are being deployed in a reasonable and timely fashion.
-In a new insight, Director of Technology and Innovation Policy Jeffrey Westling explains why the FCC might expand the minimum bandwidth requirements for broadband beyond what consumers actually need — and how that could widen the digital divide.
+- The Federal Communications Commission (FCC) will likely soon release a Notice of Inquiry regarding its annual broadband deployment report, which looks at whether advanced telecommunications capabilities are being deployed in a reasonable and timely fashion.

-- In the FCC report, the agency may change its definition of broadband to include speed requirements of 100/20 Mbps, well beyond the requirements of a typical family.
+- In the report, the FCC may change its definition of broadband to include speed requirements of 100/20 Mbps, well beyond what the typical family of four would need.

 - Modern usage requirements suggest a speed closer to 30/5 Mbps should be the baseline, and even at speeds of 50/5 Mbps, 93.8 percent of Americans have access to fixed broadband.

 Federal Communications Commission (FCC) Chairwoman Jessica Rosenworcel may soon release a Notice of Inquiry related to the agency’s Broadband Deployment Report, which outlines the state of broadband deployment in the United States.
 If the FCC finds that advanced telecommunications capability (essentially broadband) isn’t being deployed to all Americans in a reasonable and timely fashion, Section 706 of the Communications Act directs the agency to take immediate action to accelerate its deployment.